Cape May–Lewes Ferry: Incidents and accidents

 On the evening of December 10, 2009, the New Jersey ran aground on a sandbar near the mouth of the Cape May Canal during an unusually low tide.
 The ferry was freed by a rising tide and did not suffer any structural damage.

-On March 30, 2019, after going 3 mi from Cape May, New Jersey, the ferry lost power with 143 passengers onboard.
+On March 30, 2019, after going 3 mi from Cape May, New Jersey, the ferry lost power with 143 passengers on board.
 After two hours being stuck in the bay, the ferry was towed back to Cape May.

 On November 17, 2020, after leaving Cape May in high winds, the Cape Henlopen ran aground off the coast of Cape May, New Jersey.
 The passengers were not harmed and the vessel was towed back to Cape May shortly after.